mehulhere/CodeSorted/README.md

 - Improved submissions search functionality to include problem name and fixed filtering issues
 - Removed problem ID search, only problem name search is available for submissions
 - Implemented client-side caching for responses from `/problems`, `/problems/{id}`, and `/problems/{id}/stats` endpoints, with a cache lifetime of 5 minutes.

+## AI Features

+The platform integrates several AI-powered features:

+1. **Code Complexity Analysis**: Automatically analyze the time and memory complexity of submitted code.
+2. **Pseudocode to Python Conversion**: Convert pseudocode to runnable Python code.
+3. **Intelligent Code Completion**: Get context-aware code suggestions as you type.
+4. **Progressive Hints**: Receive guided hints when stuck on a problem.
+5. **AI-assisted Problem Creation**: Generate well-structured problems from a simple description, including:
+   - Formatted problem statements with examples
+   - Appropriate difficulty level and tags
+   - Problem constraints
+   - Test cases (both sample and hidden)